Our Consultancy Team offer a range of design support to our customers.

 Yes, a written report will be issued to the applicant within 10 working days of the workshop.

 A design brief can provide guidance on how best to develop a site, responding to the constraints and opportunities of each individual site.
 It can steer development to meet the authorities planning aspirations whilst meeting the client’s requirements.

-Each brief will be tailored to suit the different requirements of each site / project, but will usually contain site analysis (constraints, opportunities, analysis of local character etc), which will inform a set of robust design principles to guide development, and will comply with Planning Policy and guidance.
+Each brief will be tailored to suit the different requirements of each site and project, but will usually contain site analysis (constraints, opportunities, analysis of local character etc), which will inform a set of robust design principles to guide development.
+This will comply with Planning Policy and guidance.